Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 How To Shape A Round Sourdough Boule (Loaf)

 Starting at the top, fold the dough over toward the center.
 Give it a slight turn, and then fold over the next section of dough.
 Repeat until you have come full circle to form a tight round.
 This creates surface tension for better oven spring.
-You can also use the envelope-style fold—both methods work well.
-Watch the video tutorial below.
+You can also try the envelope-style fold.

 Dutch oven for baking sourdough bread on a wooden surface